 In addition to the above, the following have also been agreed on:

-• The introduction of an environmental levy on car rentals of US$ 1 per day per car as of March 1, 2013, while adequate inspection of rental companies will take place; the levy on tours will take effect as of November 1, 2013; the definition of “tours” will be determined in agreement with the sector;
+• The introduction of an environmental levy on car rentals of US$ 1 per day per car as of the officially announced effective date., while adequate inspection of rental companies is planned to take place; the levy on tours will take effect as of November 1, 2013; the definition of “tours” will be determined in agreement with the sector;

-• The introduction of an environmental levy of US$3 per occupied room per night for regular (transient) hotels, also to be introduced on March 1, 2013 which will be evaluated in September 2013.
+• The introduction of an environmental levy of US$3 per occupied room per night for regular (transient) hotels, also as of the official effective date which will be evaluated in September 2013.

 LABOR LAWS BEING ADOPTED:

 The Minister of Tourism has been very busy these past months changing / adopting labor laws in order to present to the Parliament for discussion and approval.
 One of the labor laws that will affect our tourism industry is a reduction in the work week from 48 to 45 hours.
 While we are doing our very best to stay within budget by not hiring additional people in various departments, with the Housekeeping unfortunately that might not be so easy and the only option at this point is to introduce a second limited housekeeping service (same as we provide on Sundays).
 While this has not been officially announced yet – it will become reality at some point and we need to be prepared for this.

 Another new labor law that will be introduced is the payment of lunch break if this is neglected by the employer.
 We always encourage our employees to take their lunch break but in the Housekeeping department, especially on Saturdays some Room Attendants opt not to take their lunch break taking into account the many check-outs that they have and the rush to get these rooms cleaned and ready for the new arrivals.
 With introduction of this new labor law, this will be no longer possible and we have to make sure that they take their lunch break and for this we ask our Members to take into account when arriving on Saturdays.
 We will keep you posted of the developments as we go along.